RSG Pro introduces an advanced level swing that analyzes the characteristics of professional golfers’ swings.

 If your weight is evenly distributed on both feet, your right hip joint should be slightly inside the right ankle.

 Rotate your upper body and hips to the right on the backswing.
+If you rotate around your spine, your right hip joint will move slightly backward.

-At the same time, move the position of the right hip joint closer to the center of your body (the line of the spine).
-Imagine that you are bending the right hip joint a little more deeply.
 Your left knee should not move towards your right knee.
 Instead, your left knee should be facing the direction of your left toe.
 The position of the right hip joint at this point will be the MPP.

 During the downswing, the right hip joint serves as the pivot point for rotation.
 This position should remain unchanged until the left hip fully rotates.
 It’s not a problem if your right hip joint to move in the target direction during downswing.